oncody/vue-webpack-tutorial/02-webpack/README.md

 # In this tutorial we'll show you how to include vue from NPM, and bundle it into your project using webpack

+# Notice we have a package.json file

+# This is the entry point for NPM

+# NPM is the package manager for Node.js and javascript browser packages

+# We need NPM to bring in our vue and webpack dependencies

+# Our package.json file has some dependencies in it

+# This tells NPM of packages our project depends on

+# If you need dependencies at runtime, then put these in the 'dependencies' section of your package.json

+# However, if you only need your dependencies at compile-time, then put these in the 'devDependencies' section of your package.json

+# We also now have a webpack configuration file with a couple basic settings in it

+# Webpack allows us to bundle dependencies into simple files for a web server to serve

+# We need webpack to bundle our main.js file with vue

-# Notice our index.html includes main.js from the 'dist' directory that does not exist yet
+# Another interesting thing is our index.html includes main.js from the 'dist' directory that does not exist yet

-# Everything is fine

-# Webpack will create that directory and file when it runs
+# While that initially seems strange, that is intentional and webpack will create that directory and file for us when it runs

 # Globally add 'http-server'
 yarn global add http-server